COVID-19 (CORONAVIRUS) INFORMATION FOR RESIDENTS

-The new measures imposed by the Government during the pandemic will cause some changes to the way the Park operates, particularly in relation to the Office, laundry and other communal facilities.
+The measures imposed by the Government during the pandemic has caused some changes to the way the Park operates, particularly in relation to the Office, Laundry and other communal facilities.

 The Park Office

-The Log Cabin Park Office is operating remotely.
-We will have Maintenance Staff on site.
-If you need to pay your rent or report a Maintenance issue, or make a general enquiry, you will need to phone the office number, 03 9789 7987.
+The Log Cabin Park Office reception is open for restricted hours: 1.30pm – 4.30pm weekdays.
+We have office staff on-site during business hours, who will be contactable by telephone.
+If you need to pay your rent or report a Maintenance issue, or make a general enquiry, please phone the office number, 03 9789 7987.